Click on a class day to go to that particular lecture or recitation. Due

 You are expected to comply with the University Policy on Academic Integrity and Plagiarism

 The university policies and procedures on academic integrity will be applied rigorously.
 All students are required to fill out a form

-indicating that they understand and accept this policy.
+as part of their first assignment indicating that they understand and accept this policy.